dasch-swiss/dsp-tools/docs/dsp-tools-excel2json.md

 # excel2json

-With dsp-tools, a JSON project file can be created from Excel files.
+With DSP-TOOLS, a JSON project file can be created from Excel files.
 The command for this is documented [here](./dsp-tools-usage.md#create-a-json-project-file-from-excel-files).

 To put it simple, a JSON project consists of